Ivanca/ReactTrainingExercise/README.md

 # Getting Started with Create React App

+## Quick start

+Start the fake backend process:

+`json-server db.json -m ./node_modules/json-server-auth`

+Then run the react app:

+`npm start`

 ## Available Scripts

-### Start the fake backend server

-json-server db.json -m ./node_modules/json-server-auth

 In the project directory, you can run: